Your browser version is no longer supported, so you may experience issues while using this site.

 - Fur babies chew into family finances

-Petinsurance.com.au is general insurance issued by the insurer The Hollard Insurance Company Pty Ltd (ACN 090 584 473; AFSL 241436) (Hollard); is distributed by Pet Insurance Pty Ltd (ACN 607 160 930; AR 1234944) (PIPL) and PIPL’s authorised distribution partners (including Platform Ventures Pty Ltd (ACN 626 745 177; AR 001266101) under the AAMI Brand and administered by PetSure (Australia) Pty Ltd (ACN 075 949 923; AFSL 420183) (PetSure).
-PIPL is an authorised representative of PetSure.
-PIPL and PIPL’s authorised distribution partners (including Platform Ventures Pty Ltd (ABN 626 745 177; AR 001266101) will receive a commission which is a percentage of the premium paid to Hollard and PetSure may receive a portion of the underwriting profit, if any – ask PetSure for more details.
+Disclaimer: Petinsurance.com.au is general insurance issued by the insurer The Hollard Insurance Company Pty Ltd (ACN 090 584 473; AFSL 241436) (Hollard); is distributed by Pet Insurance Pty Ltd (ACN 607 160 930; AR 1234944) (PIPL) and PIPL’s authorised distribution partner Platform Ventures Pty Ltd (ACN 626 745 177; AR 001266101) under the AAMI Brand, and administered by PetSure (Australia) Pty Ltd (ACN 075 949 923; AFSL 420183) (PetSure).
+PIPL and Platform Ventures Pty Ltd are authorised representatives of PetSure.
+PIPL and PIPL’s authorised distribution partner Platform Ventures Pty Ltd will receive a commission which is a percentage of the premium paid to Hollard and PetSure may receive a portion of the underwriting profit, if any – ask PetSure for more details.
 Any advice provided is general only, has been prepared without taking into account your objectives, financial situation or needs and may not be right for you.
 Consequently, before acting on this information, you should consider the appropriateness of this information having regard to your objectives, financial situation and needs.
-You should obtain and consider the product disclosure statement in deciding whether to acquire or continue to hold, Petinsurance.com.au Pet Insurance, and for important information about dispute resolution.
+You should obtain and consider the Product Disclosure Statement available at www.aami.com.au/policy-documents, in deciding whether to acquire or continue to hold, Petinsurance.com.au Pet Insurance, and for important information about dispute resolution.
+The Target Market Determination is also available at www.aami.com.au/policy-documents.